benaug/Spatial-Mark-Resight-Marginal/README.md

 https://academic.oup.com/jmammal/article/95/2/382/866592

 4) generalized SMR (gSMR) with known number of marked individuals.
-This includes a marking process to account for different spatial distributions of marked and unmarked individuals (Whittington et al. 2018):
+This includes a marking process to account for different spatial distributions of marked and unmarked individuals (Whittington et al. 2018).
+There is an Mb (marking only) single session version, too.

 5) generalized SMR with known number of marked individuals and interspersed marking and sighting (Whittington et al. 2018)